Cool Old Games

 Cajun Vs. Mississippi Stud

-Cajun Stud and Mississippi Poker rules are actually very similar.
+Cajun Stud’s and Mississippi Stud’s rules are actually very similar.
 They follow the same betting procedures, with the Ante being required and the subsequent raising wagers being based on that Ante, having to be 1x, 2x, or 3x that initial Ante’s value.

 Furthermore, Cajun and Mississippi are games that force the Player to continue to raise if they wish to remain at the table, which is somewhat unusual among Table-Poker games, relating them in that way.
 However, Cajun Stud offers many more bonus wagers than Mississippi Stud.